bogomirov/keyboard-shortcuts/README.md

 To take maximum advantage of this project, you will need the following software installed:

-* Git core client, in order to manage your local copy of the project files:  http://git-scm.com/downloads
+* Git&trade; core client, in order to manage your local copy of the project files:  http://git-scm.com/downloads

 * Illustrator and Photoshop, in order to use the provided templates